-Regarding Standard 1.1, Ms. Campbell must be accountable at all times for her actions, even when faced with extreme circumstances such as what occurred in [an Alberta hospital] on December 25 and 26, 2020.
-Ms. Campbell has demonstrated that accountability by acknowledging in this hearing that her documentation practices during this particular shift did not comply with the applicable practice standards or Code of Ethics.
+Regarding Standard 1.1, Ms. Conners must be accountable at all times for her actions, even when faced with extreme circumstances such as what occurred in [an Alberta hospital] on December 25 and 26, 2020.
+Ms. Conners has demonstrated that accountability by acknowledging in this hearing that her documentation practices on that particular shift fell below the Practice Standards.

 Regarding Standard 2.5, that Standard expressly sets out that a nurse must document timely, accurate reports within their nursing practice.
-Given that the entry written by Ms. Campbell at 0033h noted vitals that had been taken by another RN at 0015h, but were initialed by Ms. Campbell, this is not a timely or accurate report and falls below this particular standard.
+Ms. Conners' entries in respect of [Patient 1] from 2142h to 0057h were not timely or sufficiently accurate reports to constitute adequate documentation pursuant to this standard.

-Regarding Standard 5.3, in her Agreed Statement of Facts and Liabilities, Ms. Campbell acknowledged that the David Thomson Heath Region Standard "Documentation Standards for Nursing" (CC-I-10) applied to her work setting as an RN at the time of the complaint.
+Regarding Standard 5.3, in her Agreed Statement of Facts and Liabilities, Ms. Conners acknowledged that the David Thomson Heath Region Standard "Documentation Standards for Nursing" (CC-I-10) applied to her work setting as an RN at the time of the complaint.